MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/groups-teams-compliance-governance.md

 - [Retention policies in Microsoft Teams](/microsoftteams/retention-policies)

-A single retention policy can be set to apply to Teams chat and Teams channel messages.
+A single retention policy can be set to apply to Teams chat and Teams channel messages (including shared channel messages).
+Teams private channel messages must be contained in their own retention policy.

 Additional resources: